pedroschimit/SIR-SM/README.md

 **iniI**: initial percentage of infected individuals.

 **iNeigh**:
-- NEIGH_MOORE: Moore neighborhood to consider cells' contacts.
+- NEIGH_MOORE: Moore neighbourhood to consider cells' contacts.
-- NEIGH_VONNE: Von Neumann neighborhood.
+- NEIGH_VONNE: Von Neumann neighbourhood.
-- NEIGH_SM: Neighborhood used in Schimit and Monteiro, 2009.
+- NEIGH_SM: Neighbourhood used in Schimit and Monteiro, 2009.

 Variables PC, PD, PN, K, C, r and iniI can be passed by command line using --PC, --PD, --PN, --K, --C, --r and --iniI, respectively.
 The other ones are hard-coded.

 ## Compiling the code

 For Windows, the project is set using Dev-C++ software (https://sourceforge.net/projects/orwelldevcpp/) with its proper .dev file.
-Easy to install and use a simple project.
+Easy to install and use if for a simple project.

 For Linux, the build folder helps to compile the code using CMAKE.
 Open a terminal on the build folder and run